 One matter for considerable speculation during pregnancy is the sex of the child.

 In Anatolia, several estimates take it into consideration, such as:

 The physical appearance of the woman, the food the woman has consumed, the attitude of the woman, the length of time the child moves in the womb, the form of birth pains.

 Nowadays, families are mostly resort to modern medical methods rather than traditional ones in matters related to the sex of the child.

-It has been scientifically proved, that the unborn child is influenced by all its mother’s actions, from the moment of entry into the womb; in this respect, a system of beliefs applies across of the Turkey, where traditions are still prevailed.
+It has been scientifically proved, that the unborn child is influenced by all its mother’s actions, from the moment of entry into the womb.
+In this respect, a system of beliefs applies across Turkey, where traditions are still prevailed.

 This system of beliefs are lead on the pregnant woman to avoid certain forms of behavior or to engage in others.